Table of Contents

 Introduction

-If you're already familiar with the customer website, you can go directly to our Setting Up a Customer-Facing Website article.
+If you're already familiar with the customer website, you can go directly to our Setting Up a Customer Website article.

 Highlights

-Each page's actual content is up to you.
-Some will include fields where you can enter information (like fields for telephone numbers and emails on the Contact Us page) and others will just include a blank field where you can enter whatever text you want.
-You can edit with a What-You-See-Is-What-You-Get (WYSIWYG) editor that works something like a word processor, or you can edit with HTML.
+The content of each page is entirely up to you.
+Some pages provide specific fields for information, such as phone numbers and emails on the Contact Us page, while others offer a blank field where you can enter any text you like.
+You can edit these pages using a What-You-See-Is-What-You-Get (WYSIWYG) editor, which functions similarly to a word processor, or you can work directly with HTML for more precise customization.

-A customer-facing website isn't an absolute requirement for every lending operation, but many borrowers will expect modern companies to have a website or application where they can see their balance, make payments, and manage their loan.
+A customer-facing website isn't an absolute requirement for every lending operation, but many borrowers will expect modern companies to have a website or application where they can view their balance, make payments, and manage their account details.

 If you have custom loan applications in your company account, you can have your borrowers access them through your customer website.
 Once a borrower has completed an application and your company accepts it, you can instantly create a loan from the information inside of the application.